MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this exercise you learned about Azure templates and where you can find many excellent templates from Microsoft to assist in setting up complicated deployments.
 You also learned the steps for starting a deployment from one of those templates.

 <a name="Exercise3"></a>
-## Exercise 3: Creating the input and output blob storage.
+## Exercise 3: Create the input and output blob storage

 The python script you will be running on the SLURM cluster requires two blob storage container.
 As these two blob containers are unique to the experiment, not the common deployment, you will have to set them up separately.
 The "input" container contains the Images that will be read and process.
 The "output" container will contain the converted Images.
 You need to get those set up before you configure anything else.